Effective Catalog Policy

 Students are considered in Good Academic Standing if they earn and maintain a 2.0 or higher cumulative GPA.

 When a student's cumulative GPA falls below a 2.0 for the first time, the student is placed on Academic Warning for one semester.
-A student on Academic Warning must meet with his or her assigned advisor prior to registering for a future semester to discuss success strategies for getting back to Good Academic Standing.
-Academic Warning limits a student's academic load to 12 credits in Fall, Spring or Summer semesters.
+It is recommended that a student on Academic Warning meet with his or her assigned advisor prior to registering for a future semester to discuss success strategies for getting back to Good Academic Standing.
+Academic Warning limits a student's academic load to 13 credits in Fall, Spring, or Summer semesters.

 Students who earn a cumulative GPA of 2.0 or higher while on Academic Warning are reinstated to Good Academic Standing.
 Students on Academic Warning who do not earn a 2.0 or higher cumulative GPA will be placed on Academic Probation.

-Students who do not earn a cumulative GPA of 2.0 or higher while on Academic Warning are placed on Academic Probation for one semester.
-Students on Academic Probation are required to meet with their assigned advisor prior to registering for a future semester to develop a Student Success Action Plan.
+Students who do not earn a cumulative or term GPA of 2.0 or higher while on Academic Warning are placed on Academic Probation for one semester.
+Students on Academic Probation are strongly encouraged to meet with their assigned advisor prior to registering for a future semester to develop a Student Success Action Plan.
 This plan may include, but is not limited to, learning contracts, enrollment in student success workshops, attendance at Academic Support Center workshops, and/or submission of academic progress reports.
-Academic Probation limits a student's academic load to 12 credits in Fall, Spring or Summer semesters.
+Academic Probation limits a student's academic load to 13 credits in the Fall, Spring, or Summer semesters.

 Students who earn a cumulative GPA of 2.0 or higher while on Academic Probation are reinstated to Good Academic Standing.
 Students on Academic Probation are placed on Academic Suspension if they do not earn a 2.0 term GPA while on Academic Probation.
 Students who earn a 2.0 or higher term GPA while on Academic Probation and have not yet earned a cumulative GPA of 2.0 or greater are placed on Continued Probation.

 Students who do not earn a 2.0 term GPA while on Academic Probation are suspended for one semester.
-Students may petition their suspension to continue their enrollment by completing an Academic Suspension Reinstatement Petition obtained from the Florida SouthWestern State College advising webpage at www.fsw.edu/advising.
-Petitions for reinstatement will be reviewed by the Academic Suspension Reinstatement Committee.
-In addition to the information requested on the Academic Suspension Reinstatement Petition, the Academic Suspension Reinstatement Committee may also take into consideration the student's adherence to the Student Success Action Plan developed while on Academic Probation.
+Students may petition their suspension to continue their enrollment by completing an Academic Reinstatement Petition obtained from the Florida SouthWestern State College advising web-page at www.fsw.edu/advising.
+Petitions for reinstatement will be reviewed by the Academic Progress Committee.
+In addition to the information requested on the Academic Reinstatement Petition, the Academic Progress Committee may also take into consideration the student's adherence to the Student Success Action Plan developed while on Academic Probation.

 Probation after Academic Suspension

 Students who enroll following Academic Suspension are placed on Probation after Academic Suspension and are required to meet with their assigned advisor prior to registering for a future semester to develop a Student Success Action Plan.
 This plan may include, but is not limited to, learning contracts, enrollment in student success workshops, attendance at Academic Support Center workshops, and/or submission of academic progress reports.
-Probation after Academic Suspension limits a student to 9 credits in the Fall, Spring and full Summer Semesters and limits a student to 3 credits in mini A and mini B semesters.
-The Academic Suspension Reinstatement Committee may also determine other conditions for reinstatement.
+Probation after Academic Suspension limits the number of credits a student can take in the Fall, Spring, and full Summer Semesters.
+The number of credits will be determined by the Academic Progress Committee.
+The Academic Progress Committee may also determine other conditions for reinstatement.

 Students who earn a cumulative GPA of 2.0 or higher while on Probation after Academic Suspension are reinstated to Good Academic Standing.
 Students who earn a 2.0 or higher term GPA while on Probation after Academic Suspension and have not yet earned a cumulative GPA of 2.0 or greater are placed on Continued Probation.
 Students who do not earn a 2.0 or higher term GPA while on Probation after Academic Suspension are placed on Academic Dismissal.

-Students who do not earn a 2.0 term GPA while on Probation after Academic Suspension are dismissed for one full academic year.
-Students may petition their dismissal to continue their enrollment by completing an Academic Dismissal Reinstatement Petition obtained from the Florida SouthWestern State College advising webpage at www.fsw.edu/advising.
+Students who do not earn a 2.0 term GPA while on Probation after Academic Suspension are dismissed for three consecutive semesters.
+Students may petition their dismissal to continue their enrollment by completing an Academic Reinstatement Petition obtained from the Florida SouthWestern State College advising web-page at www.fsw.edu/advising.

-Petitions for reinstatement will be reviewed by the Academic Dismissal Reinstatement Committee.
-In addition to the information requested on the Academic Dismissal Reinstatement Petition, the Academic Dismissal Reinstatement Committee may also take into consideration the student's adherence to the Student Success Action Plan developed while on Probation after Academic Suspension.
+Petitions for reinstatement will be reviewed by the Academic Progress Committee.
+In addition to the information requested on the Academic Reinstatement Petition, the Academic Progress Committee may also take into consideration the student's adherence to the Student Success Action Plan developed while on Probation after Academic Suspension.

 Probation after Academic Dismissal

-Students approved for continuation of enrollment by the Academic Dismissal Reinstatement Committee will be placed on Probation after Academic Dismissal.
-Probation after Academic Dismissal limits a student to 9 credit hours in the Fall, Spring or Summer Semesters or limits a student to 3 credits in a mini A or mini B semester.
-The Academic Dismissal Reinstatement Committee may also determine other conditions for reinstatement.
+Students approved for continuation of enrollment by the Academic Progress Committee will be placed on Probation after Academic Dismissal.
+Probation after Academic Dismissal limits the number of credits a student can take in the Fall, Spring, or Summer Semesters.
+The number of credits will be determined by the Academic Progress Committee.
+The Academic Progress Committee may also determine other conditions for reinstatement.

 Students on Probation after Academic Dismissal are required to meet with their assigned advisor prior to registering for a future semester to develop a Student Success Action Plan.
 This plan may include, but is not limited to, learning contracts, enrollment in student success workshops, attendance at Academic Support Center workshops, and/or submission of academic progress reports.